Courses

 This field-lecture course covers the evolutionary and ecological relationships among plant groups represented in our local and regional flora.
 Lectures focus on the evolution of the land plants, the most recent and revolutionary developments in plant systematics and phylogeny, the cultural and economic uses of plants and how plants shape our world.
 The course covers the role of plants in ameliorating global climate change, their importance in contributing to sustainable food production and providing solutions to pressing environmental problems.
 Throughout we emphasize the critical role of biodiversity and its conservation.
 The labs cover field identification, natural history and the ecology of local species. [ more ]

-PHLH 220 SEM International Nutrition
+PHLH 220(F) SEM International Nutrition

 Global malnutrition continues to represent one of the most challenging issues of international development.
 Problems of both under- and overnutrition beginning as early as in utero can detrimentally influence the health, development and survival of resource-limited populations.
 This course introduces students to the most prevalent nutritional issues through a food policy perspective and exposes them to a wide variety of interventions, policies and current debates in the field of international nutrition.
-In addition to exploring the multi-level programmatic approaches for the prevention and treatment of the related nutritional problems, students will gain exposure and experience in program design and program proposal writing.
+In addition to exploring the multi-level and multi-disciplinary programmatic approaches for the prevention and treatment of the related nutritional problems, students will gain exposure and experience in program design and proposal writing.
 Readings will involve both real-world programmatic documents/evaluations as well as peer-reviewed journal articles.
 Examples will be drawn from Africa, Asia and Latin America. [ more ]

-ANTH 254 / ENVI 254 / STS 254(S) TUT Food, Forests, & Fungi: Environmental Health in the Anthropocene
+ANTH 254 / ENVI 254 / STS 254 TUT Food, Forests, & Fungi: Environmental Health in the Anthropocene

 This tutorial will examine the impacts of the climate crisis on human, environmental, and planetary health via the lens of food systems & plant medicines in the Anthropocene.
 We use anthropological, environmental, evolutionary, & ecological approaches to explore the ecosystems connecting humans, plants, animals, and fungi that have been massively disrupted by systems of industrial agriculture, industrial forestry, corporate food systems, and corporate biomedicine.
 We will dwell on the growing signs of our climate catastrophe including the sharp rise of global temperatures, floods, hurricanes, alongside declining freshwater reserves, melting cryosphere, and falling crop yields, that are helping produce a growing wave of hunger and climate refugees in every world region.
 Along the way, we will hear from and read about youthful climate activists from Extinction Rebellion, Ende Gelände, Fridays for the Future, 350.org, and the Sunrise Movement who are designing and implementing innovative, local, and sustainable solutions to inaction, apathy, and inertia even as situations of internal migration or displacement, food scarcity, food sovereignty, water shortages, and other climate-related disruptions are increasing in both developing and developed parts of our globe.
 We learn how activist narratives intersect with wider movements to promote more local and circular economies of regenerative agriculture and forestry, ethically produced and sourced organic food, wild & cultivated botanicals, and complementary medicines that are healing both humans and the planet. [ more ]